-For a deeper color feel free to add few drops of food color to these peads.
+For deep -vibrant color, feel free to add a few drops of food color to these peads.
 Either way, these pedas are always a hit at a social gathering and will melt away in your mouth.

-- You can use any kind of mawa – homemade or store – bought.
-Mawa needs to be cooked with other ingredients for few minutes to form these pedas.
+- If using store-bought mawa, then that needs to be cooked with other ingredients for a few minutes to form rich and creamy pedas.

-- Before adding milk powder and sugar to mawa make sure its warm not too hot or else the mixture will become runny and difficult to work with.
+- Before adding milk powder and sugar to mawa, make sure the mixture is comfortably warm.
+If mawa is extremely hot, then wait for it to cool down.
+If milk powder and sugar are added to the hot mawa, then the mixture will become runny and difficult to work with.

 HAPPY INDEPENDENCE DAY TO ALL MY FRIENDS!!

 Let me know in the comments if you try this recipe.
 Feel free to contact me with any questions or inquiries, and I would be happy to answer them.